matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

 - Login as usr:david@docenti.polito.com psw:d100003
 - Should see 5 proposals for this teacher (proposals 3, 6, 9, 13, 16)
 - Click on "Add New Proposal" button
-- Enter all the fields as specified in the form:
+- Enter all the fields as specified in the form (co-supervisor, notes, and required knowledge are optional):
     - Title must not be duplicate
     - Expiration date must be after today
     - CdS must be a valid degree
-- Click on submit
+- Click on save
-- After clicking on submit you will be redirected to proposals table and now you must see the new proposal added to the previous ones so 6 proposals in general
+- After clicking on save you will be redirected to proposals table and now you must see the new proposal added to the previous ones so 6 proposals in general
 ```
 - Should not create proposal
 ```